TTS-TMC/neo-java-web-gradle-plugin/README.md

 |`enviromentVariables`|no|no|A map of enviroment variables you like to pass to the application|
 |`jvmArgs`|no|no|A list of jvm Arguments you like to pass to the application, e.g. "-Dspring.profiles.active=someProfile"|
 |`delta`|no|false|for development only, you deploy in delta mode, can be passed via commandline -Pdelta=true|

+### Available tasks
+`delpoy` - deploys the war file to the Scp account `installSdk` - installs the neo sdk with the provided version of your build.gradle file `installLocal` - installs a local server
+`start` - starts the application in the scp account `stop` - stops the application in the scp account `restart` - restarts the application in the scp account